Quoted-Printable Encoding Explained: Making Email Text Safe and Readable

 EML files often store message bodies using Quoted-Printable, making it essential for email forensics and debugging.

-When troubleshooting encoding issues, always inspect the Content-Transfer-Encoding header.
+When troubleshooting encoding issues, always inspect the Content-Transfer-Encoding header and review full header paths as explained in email header analysis.

 Final Thoughts